Should I Become a Marriage Counselor?

 Step 5: Complete Continuing Education

 Almost all states require the completion of continuing education credits to maintain or renew a marriage counselor license.
 While exact rules and regulations differ from state to state, most licenses expire on an annual or biannual basis and require completion of approximately 30 continuing education units for renewal.
-Many states have lists of approved topics or course providers that they are willing to accept towards fulfillment of these requirements.
+Many states have lists of approved topics or course providers that are accepted towards fulfillment of these requirements.

 Another option for continuing education is to earn a doctorate in marriage and family therapy.
 A doctoral degree can expand career opportunities into academia and research.